Who we are

 The website does use some cookies when you browse this website.
 These are used to ensure proper running of this website, and also to help us improve your experience when looking for a wood turner or just browsing through the work that our members produce.

 We collect some data from you automatically for example your IP address and what browser and device you are using to view our website.
 This is done using Google Analytics, of which the terms of service can be found here.
-The Register of Professional Turners does not actively track you as an individual.
+The Register of Professional Turners does not actively track you as an individual nor your activity outside of this website.
 We do not use 3rd Party / Tracking / Advertising cookies.

 Should you send us an email via our contact form on the website, your name, email address and message will be emailed to us (as you would expect).
 This information is kept private.
 We will store this information within our own email system so that we are able to respond to you.

 The Register of Professional Turners uses best endeavour to safeguard the confidentiality of your personally identifiable information but we do not use encryption or firewalls to further protect the information as it travels across the Internet.
 We do not believe that the personal information we collect warrants this level of security.